 In a final attempt to kill Kirk, Khan activates the Genesis Device, knowing that the blast wave from it will destroy the Enterprise and its crew.
 The Enterprise's warp drive is off-line from the earlier battle, and she cannot escape the large explosion that the device will trigger.
 Spock exits the bridge and decides to sacrifice his life by entering the radiation-filled engine room and fixing the broken warp drive, while Kirk orders a withdrawal at "best possible speed."
 On Reliant's bridge, Khan, believing the Enterprise cannot escape the blast, quotes Moby Dick: "From hell's heart, I stab at thee.
 For hate's sake I spit my last breath at thee."
 Spock arrives in engineering, only to be stopped by Dr. McCoy from entering a lethally irradiated compartment that is part of the warp drive system.
 After initially appearing to comply with McCoy, an apologetic Spock nerve-pinches McCoy, and mind melds with the doctor, saying simply "Remember..."
 He then dons work gloves, enters the chamber, and begins to repair the main reactor.
-Shortly after, McCoy regains consciousness and he and Scotty plead in vain to Spock to stop what he is doing.
+Moments later, McCoy regains consciousness and he and Scotty plead in vain to Spock to stop what he is doing.

 Spock is successful and the warp engines come on line just in time, and Enterprise streaks away just as the Genesis Device, and the Reliant, explodes.
 The Mutara Nebula condenses around the explosion, creating a new planet.
-Kirk contacts engineering to congratulate Scotty, but he is unconscious due to the radiation.
+Kirk contacts engineering to congratulate Scotty, but he is unconscious due to the radiation he'd been exposed to.
 McCoy gravely replies that Kirk needs to come down; Kirk notices the empty chair at the science station.
 A look of complete horror fills Kirk's face as he rushes down to Engineering to find Spock, dying.
 Kirk calls out for Spock and follows as the Vulcan staggers to the side of the transparent radiation barrier, finally resting against it.

 Spock attempts with difficulty to explain to Kirk his reasoning: "Do not grieve, Admiral.
 It is logical.
 The needs of the many outweigh ..." to which Kirk finishes, "the needs of the few," and Spock nods.
 "Or the one ..."
 Spock states that he himself never took the Kobayashi Maru simulation "until now," and asked Kirk, "What do you think of my solution?"

 Kirk, stricken with grief, can't reply.
 "I have been and always shall be your friend.
 Live long and prosper."
 He holds out his hand, in the traditional Vulcan salute, and Kirk presses his hand up to the glass as well, watching as Spock slumps to the floor, and dies.
 It takes all of his resolve to keep his composure as he sees his closest friend die in front of him.
-This time, there is no going back.

 Spock's funeral is held later, on the torpedo deck.
 Kirk says a few words in Spock's honor, concluding with a befitting statement: "Of all the souls I have encountered in my travels, his was the most... human."
 While Scotty plays "Amazing Grace" on the bagpipes, Spock's body is launched in a torpedo casing into the atmosphere of the newborn Genesis Planet.

-Later, in his quarters, Kirk tries to read his copy of A Tale of Two Cities.
+Later, trying to relax in his quarters, Kirk tries to read his copy of A Tale of Two Cities.
 He sees that the glasses given to him by McCoy are broken.
 David visits him and the two reconcile, accepting that they are father and son.
 Kirk is humbled, especially when David mentions that Kirk had faced death before but never the death of a close and trusted friend like Spock.